 - Almonds or other nuts

 - Other household items like toilet paper, feminine stuff, razors, diapers, etc.

 - Azure Standard – I like to buy organic flour and some baking stuff like cocoa and arrowroot powder from Azure, and I usually get a couple of produce items with my order as well.
 If you live near a drop point I highly recommend checking them out!
 I also buy olive oil through Azure.

 - Sam's Club – They have awesome deals on baking stuff like yeast and vanilla.

 - Costco – We don't have a Costco in our area (yet) but I hear they have really good prices on a lot of healthy foods and even some organic options.

 - Local farmers and gardeners – We buy our meat in bulk locally and I also sometimes find deals on produce which I then preserve.

-- Mountain Rose Herbs - Can't recommend them enough for bulk spices, teas, and supplies to make personal care items.
-The quality of everything I've gotten from Mountain Rose Herbs is unmatched.
+- Starwest Botanicals – Can't recommend them enough for bulk spices, teas, and supplies to make personal care items.
+The quality of everything I've gotten from Starwest Botanicals is unmatched.

 - Amazon – They have just about everything you could think of, including storage options, all in one place.
 Be sure to look for “free super saver shipping” items to score free shipping when you spend over $25!
 (Easy to do when you're buying bulk food.)